jenaishu17/addon/README.md

 Task2:  Find the upper bound,
 Task3:  Count of target in sorted array,
 Main Program:  Rank Finder(Find the rank of an element),
+Post Assignment: Problem set from Leetcode/codeforces on bounds{2448:Count Subarrays With Fixed Bounds).
+]
+DAY10:  MySQL
+[
+Task1:  Create a table and enter name,marks,department,section of 5 students,
+Task2:  Update a Single Student name,display marks <60,display student name,dept with section alone,
+Task3:  Count of target in sorted array,
+Main Program:  Rank Finder(Find the rank of an element),
-Post Assignment: Problem set from Leetcode/codeforces on bounds.
+Post Assignment: Problem set from Leetcode/codeforces on bounds{2448:Count Subarrays With Fixed Bounds).
 ]